colltoaction/writings/README.md

 ## Abstract

 The [DisCoCat] model has demonstrated its usefulness in a wide range of applications.
 The [DisCoPy] implementation has been presented several times in QPL conferences.
 [YAML] is a well established text format with a graph-based representation.
-[PyYAML] is the reference implementation with almost a million dependencies at the time of writing.
+[PyYAML] is the canonical implementation with almost a million dependencies at the time of writing.

 This work builds on DisCoPy and PyYAML to provide a production-ready programming environment and runtime for DisCoCat.
 We integrate state-of-the-art monoidal computing into standard developer tooling and provide a use case for Kubernetes resources.

 ## Introduction

+There is a gap between programming and computer science that has been steadily growing.
+Functional programming has many flavors to pick from, with lots of syntaxes and little industry adoption.
+The learning curve is steeper when a general programmer needs to learn syntax and semantics at the same time.

 By using YAML we offer a cross-language compatibility layer with presence in all mainstream languages.
+With the possibility of writing a runtime in any language.

-Using familiar YAML-based syntax for computing with monoidal categories, integration with the UNIX environment .
+Using familiar YAML-based syntax for computing with monoidal categories, we make it easier to pick up the new semantics.
+We also encapsulate many implementation details taking free categories instead of introducing reserved keywords.

+integration with the UNIX environment .

 To make this production-ready we integrate instead of rewriting, with a simple shell program that does graph rewriting.